jackieh/palette-pick/README.md

   library.
 - Command-line tool `mkstripes`, which generates an image with stripes of specified colors.
+- Command-line tool `mkwheel`, which generates an image showing a specified subset of a specified colorspace (e.g. all values of lightness and saturation for a given hue).
 - Command-line tool `getcolors`, which prints a list of hex colors from a specified image file, optionally after colors in the image are reduced via quantization.